ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_is_common_area %}
 Building common area.

 Detected primarily through prior AV of less than $10.
+We do *not* use this column to determine the livable status of condo PINs for modelling purposes.
 {% enddocs %}

 ## is_corner_lot